 Building the Institute

 These are truly exciting and promising days in MND/ALS research and the search for a cure/treatments.
-Following the successful #united2endmnd campaign, the UK Government has released for early access, £30m of the £50m promised for investment in a coordinated, detailed scientific plan for translational MND research.
-This is excellent news.
+Following the successful #united2endmnd campaign in 2021, the UK Government has released and granted significant chunks of the £50m promised for investment in a coordinated, detailed scientific plan for translational MND research.

-Our scientists can now move on to rapidly building on the foundations of the
+Our scientists are now working daily, building the solid foundations of the

 UK MND Research Institute